Workflows

 detail = await monitor.get_execution("run-abc123")

-# Get execution timeline (like Temporal's event history)
+# Get execution timeline (step-by-step event history)

 timeline = await monitor.get_execution_timeline("run-abc123")